-Anna Nystrom Looks Smoking Hot In An Insanely Short Leather Skirt & Crop Top
+Anna Nystrom Looks Smoking Hot In A Short Leather Skirt & Crop Top

-Anna Nystrom wowed her audience with a sizzling series of snaps that saw her in a skimpy ensemble.
+Anna Nystrom wowed her audience with a sizzling series of snaps that featured her in a skimpy ensemble.
 The October 18 update captured her in the same outfit that she wore a few days prior, but the shots were snapped from several different angles.

-The first image in the series saw the Swedish-born beauty posed against a beige wall.
+The first image in the series showed the Swedish-born beauty posed against a beige wall.
 A geotag in the post indicated that she was in Sweden.
 Anna playfully grabbed the waistband of her skirt as she gazed at the floor with a serious stare.

 The second photo showed her posing in the same space, but her figure was turned in profile.
-Anna tucked one arm near her chest and draped the opposite at her side, once again looking down at the floor.
+Anna tucked one arm near her chest and draped the opposite arm at her side, once again looking down at the floor.

-In the last photo, Anna faced her chest forward, tucking one arm across her waist and opposite near her cheek.
+In the last photo, Anna faced her chest forward, tucking one hand across her waist, with the opposite hand near her cheek.
 She flaunted her gym-honed figure in a sexy set that had beautiful fall colors.

-On her upper half, Anna opted for a sexy top with long sleeves.
+On her upper half, Anna wore a sexy top with long sleeves.
 The garment fit snug on her body, hitting near her ribcage and exposing a tease of her trim abs for her 8.4 million fans to admire.
-The shirt had a thin set of strings that were tied in a dainty bow on her side, drawing even more attention to her rock hard body.
+The shirt had a thin set of strings that were tied in a dainty bow on her side, drawing even more attention to her rock-hard body.

 Anna teamed the look with a leather skirt to match.
-The piece was incredibly tight, highlighting her hourglass curves and tiny midsection.
+The piece highlighted her hourglass curves and tiny midsection.
 It had several silver zippers running in different directions, giving it a sexy vibe.
-Also of note was its daringly short length that showcased her sculpted thighs.
+Also of note was its short length that showcased her sculpted thighs.

-Anna styled her long, blond locks with a middle part and loose waves as they spilled over her shoulders and back.
+Anna styled her blond locks with a middle part and loose waves that spilled over her shoulders and back.
 She kept her accessories to a minimum, wearing a small ring on her finger.

 As of this writing, the multi-photo update has only been live on Anna’s page for an hour, but it’s quickly earned rave reviews from her eager audience.
 More than 42,000 social media users have double-tapped the update, and 300-plus showered it with comments.